 The call

-SOC Analyst is an entry-friendly defensive-security path, and the honest sequence is Security+ FIRST, then CySA+.
-Security+ is RoleMath's curated baseline; CySA+ maps directly to the alert-triage, monitoring, and detection work a SOC does day to day — but explicitly after the Security+ foundation, not before it.
-Pair either credential with hands-on SIEM and log-triage lab work: a SOC seat is won by demonstrable alert-triage ability, not by a certificate alone.
-Cisco CCNA Cybersecurity is a fine after-foundation alternative in a Cisco-heavy shop, and the $125 CCST Cybersecurity is a low-cost fit-exploration step for the undecided.
+In RoleMath's read, SOC Analyst is an approachable defensive-security path, and our recommended sequence is Security+ FIRST, then CySA+.
+Security+ is RoleMath's curated baseline; CySA+ is our recommended after-foundation step for the alert-triage, monitoring, and detection work — explicitly after the Security+ foundation, not before it.
+Pair either credential with hands-on SIEM and log-triage lab work: demonstrable alert-triage ability is the evidence an interviewer can actually test; a certificate alone does not show it.
+Cisco CCNA Cybersecurity is a fine after-foundation alternative in a Cisco-heavy shop, and the $125 CCST Cybersecurity is a fit-exploration step for the undecided.

 Take this path if

-- You are entering security from scratch or from adjacent IT and want the recognized starting credential — begin with Security+, not with an analyst-specific exam.
+- You are entering security from scratch or from adjacent IT and want RoleMath's recommended starting credential — begin with Security+, not with an analyst-specific exam.

-- You already have Security+ or equivalent foundations AND some hands-on SIEM/log/triage practice — then CySA+ maps directly to SOC detection and monitoring work.
+- You already have Security+ or equivalent foundations AND some hands-on SIEM/log/triage practice — then CySA+ is our recommended next step for SOC detection and monitoring work.

 Think twice if